vhwcm/LunarVim_with_dependencies_script/README.md

 ## Why this project?

-I created this script because, based on my own experience, setting up a complete, modern Vim/Neovim environment was always time-consuming and often frustrating—especially when you want all the features working out-of-the-box.
+I created this script because, based on my own experience, setting up a complete, Vim/Neovim environment was always time-consuming and often frustrating—especially when you want all the features working out-of-the-box.
 This installer takes care of everything for you: dependencies, plugin setup, configuration backup, and even verifying that all essential shortcuts work.
-Now, you can get a powerful IDE-like setup in your terminal in just one command, hassle-free!
 #### Instalação local

 Para instalar apenas para o usuário atual, utilize a flag `-l`: